A cruise ship stranded off the Australian coast after a mechanical failure returns to sea today bound for New Zealand.

 The ship was towed back to Melbourne's Station Pier just before midnight on Saturday, with passengers told they could be forced to wait up to five days before the vessel could continue on.

 On Monday, however, a spokeswoman said the Norwegian Star was expected to depart Melbourne on Tuesday afternoon and arrive in Auckland on February 18, as scheduled.

-Yet the ship could miss more scheduled stops, including Milford Sound, due to the delays.
+Yet the ship could miss more scheduled stops, including Milford Sound (Fiordland NP), due to the delays.

 "Norwegian Star is currently undergoing repairs to the ship's azipod propulsion system while docked at the Port of Melbourne," the spokeswoman said.

 "All guests are comfortable and enjoying the ship's amenities or time ashore in Melbourne.

 "A small number of guests have chosen to disembark and transportation to the airport is being provided for those guests."

 About 200 passengers decided to abandon the cruise.
 All passengers have been offered a full refund, plus 50 per cent off their next Norwegian Cruise Line trip, regardless of whether they stay aboard or leave.

 Passengers who leave the cruise will also receive AU$350 (NZD$375) per person for flights to New Zealand and AUD 300 (NZD 319) per ticket to compensate for flight rescheduling penalties.